A C++ template library for embedded applications

 John Wellbelove

 Maintaining the ETL can take a lot of man-hours of work, but unfortunately it doesn't pay the bills.
 When I have to take on paying work, the ETL gets a lot less attention.
-So if you have found the library is an important component in your work and you would like to help out, then please consider by sponsoring the project through GitHub.
+So if you have found the library is an important component in your work and you would like to help out, then please consider by supporting the project.

 Many thanks.